learn-co-curriculum/java-mod-1-compiler-and-jvm/README.md

 ## Compilation

 In the previous unit, we learned how to run a sample Java program.
-As you saw, it took two steps:
+To run a Java program it takes two steps:

 1. Compile the program
 2. Run the program